Counting the cost: Interpretation

 This verse is of great importance to Anabaptist groups such as the Hutterites and Bruderhof who interpret it as a call to live without private property or possessions.
 To them, "to forsake all that he has" is an instruction to give up everything in the service of Jesus.

 Eric Franklin argues that the requirement to "hate" in Luke (verse 26) is "Semitic exaggeration", and Joseph Benson envisages that hatred "signifies only an inferior degree of love".

-Cornelius a Lapide in his great commentary, comments on verse 33, writing that, "this is the post-parable, and sums up the teaching of the parable itself.
-“He who refuseth to give up all, in order that he may live a life of evangelical perfection, cannot be My disciple as the Apostles were.”
-And again, It would he better for him who is unwilling to give up all, when persecution or necessity demand it and will not submit to the loss of possessions, family, and even life itself for the gospel’s sake, not to take My yoke upon him, rather than having begun to lead a Christian life, to fall away and apostatise from the faith.
-For such an one adds the sin of apostasy to that of unbelief, according to the Scripture: “For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.”
-2 Peter 2:21.
+Cornelius a Lapide, in his great commentary, comments on verse 33, writing that, "this is the post-parable, and sums up the teaching of the parable itself.
+'He who refuseth to give up all, in order that he may live a life of evangelical perfection, cannot be My disciple as the Apostles were.'
+And again, It would he better for him who is unwilling to give up all, when persecution or necessity demand it and will not submit to the loss of possessions, family, and even life itself for the gospel's sake, not to take My yoke upon him, rather than having begun to lead a Christian life, to fall away and apostatise from the faith.
+For such a one adds the sin of apostasy to that of unbelief, according to the Scripture: 'For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.'
+2 Peter 2:21."